 Take a good hard look at your historical training measures and what you’ve previously reported to the business.
 Are you measuring outcomes or outputs?
 Remember these are very different measures.

 Consider how you could amend your current training measures into outcomes by increasing your post training evaluation.
-If you aren’t sure on how to evaluate training effectively, I’ve already covered this in another blog post.
+If you aren’t sure on how to evaluate training effectively, read my guide to training evaluation.

 Now you’re clear on your new outcomes lead approach to training measures.
 Create a dashboard that is refocused on your stakeholders expectations.
 The dashboard should include both quantitative graphs and qualitative feedback, to provide a rounded overview of the impact training is having.